Updated: Apr 17, 2020

 Sports are a big part of life in our house.
-I work in collegiate athletics but beyond that, we watch a ton of sports both live in person and cheering our teams on from the living room.
+I work in collegiate athletics but beyond that, we watch a ton of sports both live in-person and cheering our teams on from the living room.
 It’s ingrained into the girl’s life and they just don’t know anything different.
 It’s a lifestyle we have chosen.

 At least one time every week I get asked what sports I played when I was a kid.
 And every time I just laugh and run through the list for them.
 I remember swim lessons, soccer, t-ball, gymnastics, basketball, middle school track, volleyball, softball practices before school, travel team basketball and dance of every kind.
 If we had it in my hometown, I tried it.
 I was fortunate in that I was able to try anything and everything I wanted as a kid.
 Why?
 Because I could.
-Because my parents felt that sports were not just a way to keep an active kid engaged but to teach me skills I would use for life.
+Because my parents felt that sports were not just a way to keep an active kid engaged but to teach me the skills I would use for life.
 They were right.
 I know exactly what participation in sports taught me.
 I never was a collegiate or pro athlete but my parents still proudly display my rec-league trophies on the shelf.

-Each week when I list off all the things I did for fun as a kid and we watch gymnastics on the SEC network on Saturday mornings, my girls carry go about their business pretending to compete in their own made-up Olympics.
+Each week when I list off all the things I did for fun as a kid and we watch gymnastics on the SEC Network on Saturday mornings, my girls carry go about their business pretending to compete in their own made-up Olympics.
 They have no idea that at one point in time, none of those doors were open to girls like them.
-There was no team sports at local recreation departments or middle schools and certainly no women’s sports to watch on television.
+There were no team sports at local recreation departments or middle schools and certainly no women’s sports to watch on television.
 February 6 marks the annual celebration of the achievements of women in sports.
 National Girls and Women in Sports Day not only recognizes many talented females but also celebrates the progress women continue to make on and off the field.
 I will forever be thankful to my parents for getting me involved in sports early in my life.
 I am also grateful that there are people working to ensure that my girls have even better opportunities, experiences and exposure to athletics.
 Individual or team.
 For fun or for competition.
-They will learn life-skills through sports.
+They will learn life skills through sports.

 I remember watching Olympians and collegiate champions on TV.
 I absolutely had the Mary Lou Retton red, white and blue leotard and the Air Jordan basketball shoes.
 I watched videos of Jennie Finch to learn how to pitch and more Tennessee Lady Vols basketball games than I can count.